Operating Principles

 Sending files for scanning (File)

-The service allows to check a URL for belonging to potentially dangerous and non-recommended categories: client hosts send the URL to be checked to the server host.
+This service allows to check whether a URL belongs to potentially dangerous and unwanted categories: client hosts send a URL to be checked to a server host.
 Typical client settings are as follows:

 [MeshD]